combatopera/venvpool/README.md

 Remove files matching patterns below #glean in .gitignore file.

 ### initopt
-Furnish the venv with editable projects and their dependencies, with mccs solver support.
+Furnish the venv with editable projects and their dependencies.

 ### launch
 Run project using a suitable venv from the pool.